michelletgao/cadenza/README.md

  Backend Final Project Fall 2020

  This is the backend for Cadenza, an app that allows users to request and make song recommendations from their friends.
+Users can also favorite songs for themselves.

- In our relational database schema for our backend we have association tables for: users and songs; songs and recommendations; and friends(following and followers).
+ In the relational database schema for our backend, we have association tables for: users and songs, songs and recommendations, and users and users (to allow for friending).
+So, users can favorite their top songs, recommend songs in response to their friends' requests, and friend other users.

- We used the iTunes API for users to search songs that they can favorite and give as recommendations.
+Cadenza uses the iTunes Search API in order to allow user to search for songs that they favorite, or recommend to their friends.

  Heroku server address: https://cadenzaapp.herokuapp.com